THE SUBMERSION

 Cultivating presence at life's edges and developing practices for conscious completion

-• Session 5 (Week 9) explores "thin places"—the outer locations and inner states where the veil feels permeable.
-We practice being with thresholds as liminal spaces that teach us the capacities that dying requires: surrender, receptivity, comfort with mystery, and courage in the face of the unknown.
-We discover how preparing for death happens through daily practices of presence and letting go.
+Session 5 works with thin places, the outer locations and inner states where the boundary between living and dying feels permeable.
+We discover how preparing for death happens through daily practices of presence, unknowing, and letting go.

-• Session 6 (Week 11) focuses on the art of conscious departure—cultivating relationship with mortality through gratitude, forgiveness, and surrender.
-We explore completion practices, examine what legacy truly means, and develop your personal practices for both dying and living well.
-We look at how rehearsing departure paradoxically returns us to life with fresh eyes and deeper appreciation.
+Session 6 focuses on conscious departure and cultivating relationship with mortality through gratitude, forgiveness, and surrender.
+We develop your personal practices for dying and living well.

-Between sessions: threshold practices, completion exercises, and work with your personalized meditation
+Between sessions: threshold practices, completion exercises, and continued work with your personalised meditation

 Integration